 - Program Review: Reviewers judge applications based on their assessment of the need each organization exists to meet, the quality of the programs it creates to meet those needs, its leadership and staffing, and the evidence of the organization’s impact.
 Most applications receive 5 to 8 reviews, some more than that.

 - Site Visits: All reviewers are asked if they have site visited an organization within the past three years.
 Positive site visits confirm positive reviews.
 Negative site visits generate a phone call.
 Any organization that has not been visited by our review team will be visited by Catalogue staff.
-PLEASE NOTE that in the case of international organizations headquartered in this region, our reviewers meet with locally-based Executive Directors and/or the US-based team; we do not site visit international organizations in the countries in which they operate.

 Create the Vetted List (May)